yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     ![In this screenshot of a Command Prompt window, ssh -i .ssh/fabmedical adminfabmedical\@52.174.141.11 has been typed and run at the command prompt.
 The information detailed above appears in the window.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/b4-image27.png)

-**NOTE: If you have issues connecting, you may have pasted the SSH public key incorrectly.
+>**NOTE: If you have issues connecting, you may have pasted the SSH public key incorrectly.
 Unfortunately, if this is the case, you will have to recreate the VM and try again.**

 ### Task 7: Complete the build agent setup

 In this task, you will update the packages and install Docker engine.

-1. Go to the WSL window that has the SSH connection open to the build agent VM
+1. Go to the WSL window that has the SSH connection open to the build agent VM.

 2. Update the Ubuntu packages and install curl and support for repositories over HTTPS in a single step by typing the following in a single line command.
 When asked if you would like to proceed, respond by typing "y" and pressing enter.